apache/mxnet/docs/tutorials/gluon/pretrained_models.md

 `Dense(512 -> 1000, linear)`<!--notebook-skip-line-->

-Did you notice the shape of the weight matrix? **1000 x 512**.
+Did you notice the shape of layer?
+The weight matrix is **1000 x 512**.
 This layer contains 1,000 neurons: each of them will store an activation representative of the probability of the image belonging to a specific category.
-Each neuron is also fully connected to all 512 neurons in the previous layer
+Each neuron is also fully connected to all 512 neurons in the previous layer.

 OK, enough exploring!
 Now let's use these models to classify our own images.